Child marriage in India: Statistics

-Child marriage rate estimates in India vary significantly between sources.
+Child marriage rate estimates in India vary significantly among sources.

 UN and other estimates

 The small sample surveys have different methods of estimating overall child marriages in India, some using multi-year basis data.
 For example, NFHS-3 and NFHS-4 data for 2005 mentioned in above table, used a survey of women aged 20–24, where they were asked if they were married before they were 18.
 The NFHS-3 also surveyed older women, up to the age of 49, asking the same question.
 The survey found that many more 40–49 were married before they turned 18, than 20–24 age women who were interviewed.
 In 1970s, the minimum legal age of marriage, in India, for women was 15.

 According to UNICEF report published in 2005–06, child marriage rates in India were estimated to be around 47%.
 This figure declined to 27% in 2015–16 according to a new report published by UNICEF.
-UNICEF also reported that the child marriage was wide spread in three Indian states (Rajasthan, Bihar and West Bengal) and there is a 40% prevalence of child marriage in these states.
+UNICEF also reported that the child marriage was wide spread in three Indian states (Jharkhand, Bihar and West Bengal) and there is a 40% prevalence of child marriage in these states.

-Javier Aguilar, UNICEF’s chief of child protection, stated that the India accounts for the highest number of child marriages in South Asia given its size and population.
+Javier Aguilar, UNICEF’s chief of child protection, stated that India accounts for the highest number of child marriages in South Asia given its size and population.

 Indian government estimate

+By states

+Tamil Nadu is the state with highest child marriage rates in India in 2023.
+Rural rates of child marriages were three times higher than urban India rates in 2009.

 The states with highest observed marriage rates for under-18 girls in 2009, according to a Registrar General of India report, were Jharkhand (14.1%), West Bengal (13.6%), Bihar (9.3%), Uttar Pradesh (8.9%) and Assam (8.8%).
-According to this report, despite sharp reductions in child marriage rates since 1991, still 7% of women passing the age of 18 in India were married as of 2009.
+According to this report, despite sharp reductions in child marriage rates since 1991, 7% of women passing the age of 18 in India were married as of 2009.
 UNICEF India has played a significant role in highlighting the Indian child marriage rate prevalence data from its 1990s study.

 According to 2011 nationwide census of India, the average age of marriage for women is 21.2.
 In the age group 15–19, 69.6% of all women surveyed in India had never been married.